Termux-Labs/bananaburner-code/README.md

 Start the extension with the `Run Extension` launch configuration in VS Code.

-or
+## Installation

+Install from Visual Studio Code Marketplace or
-Download .vsix from releases and install.
+Download .vsix from latest release and install

 ## License